Which is the first National Park in India? Jim Corbett?

 Sitabani Temple and Wildlife Reserve

 It’s a temple dedicated to the Ramayana character Sita.
 According to local legends, Sita spent her life in exile before Agnipariksha.
 At present, it’s a holy place among Hindus, with many devotees visiting it every day.
-Along with the temple, visitors can enter the wildlife reserve too.
+Along with the temple, visitors can also enter the wildlife reserve.

 Bhowali Uttarakhand

 It’s a toy town in the centre of the Nainital district.
-A wonder of nature in the Kumaon Valley, this town is famous for its most refined production of fruits like apricots, strawberries, peaches, etc.
+A wonder of nature in the Kumaon Valley, this town is famous for its refined fruit production, including apricots, strawberries, and peaches.

 Gujru Garhi

-Gujru Garhi is a temple on the highest point of Nainidanda hill station.
-It’s a historical fort with some prehistoric caves residing at its side.
-This historical site is at a height of 2,400 m from sea level.
-During winter, this place becomes hard to access due to heavy rainfall.
-Tourists often indulge in a hike to reach the temple.
+Gujru Garhi is a temple at the highest point of Nainidanda Hill Station.
+It’s a historical fort with some prehistoric caves on its side.
+This historical site is 2,400 m above sea level.
+During winter, heavy rainfall makes it hard to access.
+Tourists often hike to reach the temple.

 Hill Station near Kathgodam

-Kathgodam has the most famous hill stations in Uttarakhand.
+Kathgodam is one of Uttarakhand’s most famous hill stations.
 The town is situated at an elevation of 1,817 ft above sea level on the banks of the Gaula River.
-Kathgodam means timber depot, and thus it is a top centre for the collection of forest products in the region.
+Kathgodam means timber depot, and thus, it is a top centre for collecting forest products in the region.

 Nainital tourist spots

 The beautiful hill station of Nainital attracts thousands of tourists to Uttarakhand every year.
 It’s a popular tourist-friendly place.
 You can find many shops selling local goods here.
-The town gets its name from the beautiful eye-shaped Naini Lake, the main attraction here.
+The town gets its name from the beautiful eye-shaped Naini Lake, the town’s main attraction.

 Bhimtal hill station and lake